 Relish this day, dear pregnant reader.
 It very well may be the best day of your pregnancy, and possibly your life, and here are just a few reasons why:

-While everyone else is struggling to figure out what in the world they should be thankful for this year (because, let's face it, 2016 was a tough one you guys) you already have your answer.
-Having a baby, of course!
+While everyone else is struggling to figure out what in the world they should be thankful for, you already have your answer: having a baby, of course!

 As much as you appreciate not having to cook, there are some limits to what you will force yourself to choke down.
 When you're pregnant, you have a fantastic excuse for saying, "No, thank you," to whatever it is your great aunt brought for Thanksgiving dinner because, um, no. I can't eat that.
 The baby said so.
 Yeah, um, it's the baby.

 3. The Baby Would Like You To Have More Gravy

 As a matter of fact, that last kick was definitely the baby telling me that I should pour that gravy all over everything and with reckless abandon.
 Again, this is the baby talking, you guys.
 Not me.
 The baby.

 4. You Can Escape Boring Conversation By “Needing” To Pee Every Two Minutes, And It Doesn’t Seem Weird